altfatterz/altfatterz.github.io/_posts/2016-09-06-dead-letter-queue-configuration-rabbitmq.md

 tags: [RabbitMQ, amqp, springboot]
 ---

-In this post I am looking into dead letter queue configuration with RabbitMQ.
+In this blog post I am looking into dead letter queue configuration with RabbitMQ.
 A message from a queue can be 'dead-lettered' when one the following things occur:

   * the message is rejected and requeuing is set to false
   * TTL for the message expires